Zahid Valencia: Age-group

-As a junior, Valencia was a three-time US World Team Member and National Champion, and placed tenth, seventh and second respectively at the World Championships.
-He also competed at the '16 Beat the Streets dual against Mojtaba Goleij, where he was beaten.
-He was a two-time Fargo National Champion in the cadet level.
+As a junior, Valencia was a three-time US World Team Member and national champion, and placed tenth, seventh, and second respectively at the World Championships.
+He also competed at the 2016 Beat the Streets dual against Mojtaba Goleij, where he was defeated.
+He was a two-time Fargo national champion at the cadet level.

 Senior level

 2015–2016

-Valencia made his senior level debut at the Grand Prix of Spain on July 11, 2015, where he was able to place second after racking up numerous victories over international opponents.
+Valencia made his senior-level debut at the Grand Prix of Spain on July 11, 2015, where he placed second after victories over international opponents.
 He came back later at the Bill Farrell Memorial International, but was unable to place, going out with three victories and two losses.
 To close off 2015, Valencia went 2–2 at the US Senior Nationals.
 In January 2016, Valencia went 0–2 at the Dave Schultz Memorial International.